hellwolf/THSH/README.md

 3. [shh](https://hackage.haskell.org/package/shh) : Simple shell scripting from Haskell
 4. [HSH](https://hackage.haskell.org/package/HSH) : Library to mix shell scripting with Haskell programs.

+By now, it should be evident to you that requiring minimum learning of a new eDSL, aka "noDSL" to be tongue-in-cheek, sets this project apart to offer a viable alternative to Haskell enthusiasts.

 # (TODOs)

 **Features**

 - More `FnFunction` types.
-- THSH script loader, which uses either cabalrun and ghci.
+- THSH script loader, which uses either cabalrun or ghci.
-- Better quoting syntax e.g. "!{ ... }": to replace `PyF` parser or work with the upstream to reuse.
+- Better quoting syntax, e.g. "!{ ... }": to replace the `PyF` parser or work with the upstream to reuse.

 **Maintainability**